skeema/skeema/doc/options.md

 The external command should only return addresses of master instances, never replicas.

 ### ignore-schema
-Commands | init
+Commands | *all*
 --- | :---
 **Default** | *empty string*
-**Type** | String
+**Type** | regular expression
-**Restrictions** | valid regex
+**Restrictions** | none

-Normally skeema will run iterating through every not system schema.
-This option will allow you to ignore schemas that you do not want to be used with skeema.
+Ordinarily, Skeema only ignores system schemas: information_schema, performance_schema, sys, test, mysql.
+The [ignore-schema](#ignore-schema) option allows you to specify a regular expression of *additional* schema names to ignore.
+(The system schemas are always ignored regardless.)

+The value of this option must be a valid regex, and should not be wrapped in delimiters.
+See the [option types](config.md#option-types) documentation for an example, and information on how to do case-insensitive matching.

+When supplied on the command-line to `skeema init`, the value will be persisted into the auto-generated .skeema option file, so that subsequent commands continue to ignore the corresponding schema names.

 ### ignore-table
-Commands | init
+Commands | *all*
 --- | :---
 **Default** | *empty string*
-**Type** | String
+**Type** | regular expression
-**Restrictions** | valid regex
+**Restrictions** | none

-Many tools like gh-ost and pt-online-schema-change will create temporary tables that you will not want to have as part of your skeema workflow.
-When initializing skeema you can run `skeema init --ignore-table="^_.*" ...` to setup your cluster to not look at these temporary files.
-Any valid regex can be used.
+Many external tools such as gh-ost and pt-online-schema-change will create temporary tables that you will not want to have as part of your Skeema workflow.
+The [ignore-table](#ignore-table) option allows you to specify a regular expression of table names to ignore.
+For example, `skeema init --ignore-table='^_.*' ...` tells Skeema to ignore tables that have a leading underscore in their name.

+When supplied on the command-line to `skeema init`, the value will be persisted into the auto-generated .skeema option file, so that subsequent commands continue to ignore the corresponding table names.

 ### include-auto-inc